natcap/invest.users-guide/source/the_need_for.rst

 Introduction to InVEST
 ======================

+InVEST is a tool for exploring how changes in ecosystems are likely to lead to changes in benefits that flow to people.

+InVEST uses a simple framework delineating “supply, service, and value.”

+"Supply" represents what is potentially available from the ecosystem (ie. what the ecosystem structure and function can provide).
+For example, this is the wave attenuation and subsequent reduction in erosion and flooding onshore provided by a particular location density of mangrove forest.
+"Service" incorporates demand and thus uses information about beneficiaries of that service (e.g., where people live, important cultural sites, infrastructure, etc.).
+"Value" includes social preference and allows for the calculation of economic and social metrics (e.g., avoided damages from erosion and flooding, numbers of people affected).

 The InVEST toolset described in this guide includes models for quantifying, mapping, and valuing the benefits provided by terrestrial, freshwater and marine systems.
-Specifically it includes models for:

-+ Wave Energy

-+ Coastal Vulnerability

-+ Coastal Protection

-+ Marine Fish Aquaculture
+We group models in InVEST into three primary categories: 1) supporting services, 2) final services, and 3) tools to facilitate environmental service analyses.
+Supporting services underpin other environmental services, but do not directly provide benefits to people.
+Final services provide direct benefits to people, and for our models we denote this distinction as Supporting Service/Supply: Final Service.

+Supporting Environmental Services:

-+ Marine Aesthetic Quality
++   Marine Water Quality

-+ Marine Overlap Analysis Model: Fisheries and Recreation

-+ Marine Habitat Risk Assessment
++   Habitat Risk Assessment

-+ Terrestrial Biodiversity: Habitat Quality and Rarity
++   Habitat Quality

+Final Environmental Services:

++	Wave Attenuation & Erosion Reduction: Coastal Protection (*only in ArcGIS version)

++	Unobstructed Views: Scenic Quality Provision

++	Blue Carbon Storage and Sequestration: Climate Regulation

++	Visitation: Recreation and Tourism

++ 	Wave Energy Production

++	Offshore Wind Energy Production

++	Marine Finfish Aquacultural Production

++	Marine Fisheries Production (*coming soon)

-+ Carbon Storage and Sequestration
++	Carbon Storage and Sequestration: Climate Regulation

-+ Reservoir Hydropower Production
++	Water Yield: Reservoir Hydropower Production

-+ Water Purification: Nutrient Retention
++	Nutrient Retention: Water Purification

-+ Sediment Retention Model: Avoided Dredgin and Water Quality Regulation
++	Sediment Retention: Avoided Dredging and Water Purification

++   Pollinator Abundance: Crop Pollination

-+ Manage Timber Production
++	Managed Timber Production

+Tools to Facilitate Environmental Service Analyses:

-+ Crop Pollination
++   Overlap Analysis

-To date, the marine and terrestrial/freshwater models are treated separately.
-The current version of InVEST presents the models for the two systems in turn.
-In future releases, models for the two systems will be more integrated.
-This will occur in two primary ways.
-First, some models will have improved flexibility to be applied in either terrestrial or marine systems (e.g. carbon storage and sequestration, biodiversity, recreation, aesthetic views).
-(The terrestrial biodiversity model can be applied, as is, to nearshore marine systems.
-Please see the marine habitat quality model chapter for a discussion of differences between the approaches and why there are two).
-Second, we are working to link freshwater and marine models so that effects of watershed activities on coastal and marine systems can be explored.
-Such linkages will be included in later releases of InVEST.
++   Coastal Exposure and Vulnerability

 InVEST is most effectively used within a decision-making process that starts with a series of stakeholder consultations (illustrated in Figure 1).
 Through discussion, questions of interest to policy makers, communities and conservation groups are identified.
 These questions may concern service delivery on a landscape today and how these services may be affected by new programs, policies, and conditions in the future.
 For questions regarding the future, stakeholders develop “scenarios” to explore the consequences of expected changes on natural resources.
 These scenarios typically include a map of future land use and land cover or, for the marine models, a map of future coastal and ocean uses and coastal/marine habitats.